Breast reconstruction with DIEP flap

 • a significant active smoking habit of more than 15 cigarettes per day.
 A total withdrawal is absolutely necessary at least 2 weeks before and after the operation.
 A consultation with a tobacco specialist and the use of nicotine substitutes will allow you to solve this problem.

-• Raynaud's syndrome, which is an abnormal whitening of the fingertips when exposed to cold.
+• Raynaud's syndrome, corresponding to abnormal whitening of the fingertips on exposure to cold, although this is not an absolute contraindication

 • homozygous sickle cell anemia, a rare genetic disease that mainly affects people in West Africa.